 Analysis sets define the participants to be included in an analysis.
 Analysis sets and their definitions are provided in this section.
 Participants included in each analysis set will be determined before database finalization.
 The analysis set will be included as a subtitle of each table, figure, and listing.
-A summary of the number and percentage of participants in each analysis set will be provided.
+A summary of the number and percentage of participants in each analysis set will be provided by group and in total.